doycet/doycet.github.io/_posts/2017/2017-02-02-mike_pence_gave_a_white_man_a_shoutout_for_black_history_month.md

 -
 ---

-<a href="http://thegrapevine.theroot.com/mike-pence-gave-a-white-man-a-shoutout-for-black-histor-1791901359?utm_source=recirculation&utm_medium=recirculation&utm_campaign=thursdayPM">Mike Pence Gave a White Man a Shoutout for Black History Month</a>: <p>I wonder if the writers for the Onion are just working side-hustle jobs for <em>Home and Garden</em> right now.
-Seriously WTF can they post that’s crazier than what’s happening.</p>
+<a href="http://thegrapevine.theroot.com/mike-pence-gave-a-white-man-a-shoutout-for-black-histor-1791901359?utm_source=recirculation&utm_medium=recirculation&utm_campaign=thursdayPM">Mike Pence Gave a White Man a Shoutout for Black History Month</a>:

+I wonder if the writers for the Onion are just working side-hustle jobs for <em>Home and Garden</em> right now.
+Seriously WTF can they post that’s crazier than what’s happening.